 Dealing with a dispute which relates to your personal wealth or your family circumstances can be very difficult; it’s hugely emotional having to consider your own mortality and your family’s future without you.

 No one can afford the financial or emotional cost of private wealth disputes.
 Left unattended, we see situations where disputes cause unnecessary distress and consume families for years, sometimes decades.
-Alongside this personal cost, private wealth disputes can cause financial costs that could be reduced or even eliminated completely if the dispute is addressed with professional legal support.
+Alongside this personal cost, private wealth disputes can cause financial costs that could be reduced or even eliminated completely if the dispute is addressed with professional private wealth lawyers.

 We actively encourage engagement in alternative dispute resolution methods such as mediation where possible.
 But when it calls for it, we robustly defend our clients’ interests in court proceedings.